Underground Authority: Adil Rashid

 He is the lead guitarist of the band and is a Gibson supported artist from Gibson Guitar Corporation.
 He specialises in jazz, blues, funk, rock and metal.
-His inspirations are Paul Gilbert (Mr Big), Yngwie Malmsteen, Slash (Guns N' Roses), Vito Brata, to name a few.
+His inspirations are Paul Gilbert (Mr Big), Yngwie Malmsteen, Slash (Guns N' Roses), Vito Bratta, to name a few.
 He is also the grandson of Mohammed Salim, who was the first Indian footballer to play overseas, in 1936 for the Scottish club Celtic FC 1st division.